JorjaFox/website/_posts-old-blog/2009-08-31-state-of-the-union-august.md

 title: 'State of the Union — August'
 date: '2009-08-31T01:00:47-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'This month, we got <em>CSI</em> spoilers and a guest spot on <em>Drop Dead Diva</em>.
+excerpt: 'This month, we got _CSI_ spoilers and a guest spot on _Drop Dead Diva_.
 Want more?
 Keep reading!
 And don''t worry, this post is spoiler-free!'
 layout: post
 guid: 'https://jorjafox.net/?p=1935'
 permalink: /2009/state-of-the-union-august/